 PLEASE PRAY FOR THE SICK AND HOUSEBOUND IN OUR PARISHES, ESPECIALLY THOSE WHO ARE SERIOUSLY ILL, AT HOME, OR IN HOSPITAL.
 If you know of anyone who is sick or housebound who would like to receive Holy Communion at home, please let us know.

-LENT – CHECK OUT BELOW ALL THE ACTIVITIES ACROSS OUR PARISHES DURING LENT

 BIBLE MONDAYS: During Lent we are journeying with the prophet Jeremiah.
 This week we will read chapters 21–25.
 We meet at 7pm Monday evenings in the Guild room of Sacred Heart & St Peter’s.

 STATIONS OF THE CROSS: Sacred Heart & Saint Peter – Tuesday 6:30pm / Saint Aidan – Friday 6:30pm / Saint Hilda – Friday 7pm / Saint Anthony – Friday 7pm / Saint Elizabeth – Tuesday 7pm